TaahDev/Bow/README.md

         Upper, Middle, Lower Line: Points for the line renderer.
         Line Renderer: Line Renderer of the Bow

+4. Make sure you **disable** "Use World Space" in your line renderer!

 If you want you can also use the Bow Prefab provided by me that has everything set up already.

-4. Done!
+5. Done!
 If you have more questions, message me on twitter! :)